4. Delivering the Change

 - continue to support research and innovation in Scotland's Universities by implementing the Innovation Scotland Forum Action Plan to boost academic and business collaboration;

-- help our key industries remain competitive by helping them
+- help our key industries remain competitive by helping them improve their productivity:

 - Scottish Government, SDS, Scotland Food and Drink and Scottish Bakers are due to launch a Productivity Action Plan for the food and drink industry in Autumn.